lhao03/cmdf-EcoEats/README.md

-# 🌱 cmdf-EcoEats: Submission for cmd-f 2020
+# 🌱 EcoEats: Submission for cmd-f 2020
 ## The problem
 Climate change is a problem effecting everyone.
 Often we are told that small changes can create a large impact, yet small changes are usually unnoticeable which can be discourging.